feilchenfeldt/Evolutionary_Genomics_Tutorial/UnixBasics.md

   </details>

+### What is a shell? 🐚

+In computing, a _shell_ is a user interface that allows you to interact with the operating system.
+Although the term can also refer to a graphical user interface (GUI), it is most commonly used to describe text-based (command-line) interfaces.

+You can think of shell commands as a language to interact with your computer using text commands.
+Behind the scenes, a process/program called a _shell_ is running and interprets these commands and sends them to the operating system to execute.

+So you need to write your commands in the _language_ that the _shell_ you use understands.
+The most common shell is called `bash`.
+It is the default on most Linux distributions (_attention_: Not on recent MacOS versions!).
+We will use `bash` in this tutorial.

 ### Why would we use the Terminal / shell in the first place?

-*Scripting:* We can write down a sequence of commands to perform particular tasks or analyses;
+**Scripting:** We can write down a sequence of commands to perform particular tasks or analyses;
 when working with genomic data, a task usually takes minutes, sometimes hours or even days – it’s no fun to sit and wait in front of your computer this long just for a mouse-click to initiate the next task.

-*Powerful Tools:* In UNIX, powerful tools are available that enable you to work through large amounts of files, data, and tasks quite quickly and in an automated (that is, programmatic) way.
+**Powerful Tools:** In UNIX, powerful tools are available that enable you to work through large amounts of files, data, and tasks quite quickly and in an automated (that is, programmatic) way.

-*Easy remote access:* In most cases, it is not possible anymore to deal with genomic data on a desktop computer.
+**Easy remote access:** In most cases, it is not possible anymore to deal with genomic data on a desktop computer.
 You will usually run analyses on clusters at high performance computing facilities at your university, or – like in this course – on the Amazon cluster.

-*GUI (Graphical User Interface) is not available* for many bioinformatics programs: Genomics is a fast evolving field and developing a GUI takes time and effort.
+**GUI (Graphical User Interface) is not available** for many bioinformatics programs: Genomics is a fast evolving field and developing a GUI takes time and effort.

-*Compatibility:* The terminal can (remotely) be accessed with computers running on different operating systems
+**Compatibility:** The terminal can (remotely) be accessed with computers running on different operating systems

 ### Basic syntax of shell commands